AnthonyBloomer/daftlistings/README.rst

     git checkout gh-pages

-Copy any changes from the **site** directory created to this directory.
+Copy any changes from the **site** directory to this directory and push your changes.

 Contributing